tdudek1/AutoAPI/README.md

 #### To Dos

 - Logging
-- Filtering (operators and expresssions)
+- Filtering (operators and expressions)
 - Include related entities in results
 - Improve routing/registration